GuoShi28/CBDNet/README.md

 ![Image of Network](figs/CBDNet_v13.png)

-## CBDNet Models
-* "CBDNet.mat" is the testing model for DND dataset and NC12 dataset for not considering the JPEG compression.
-*  "CBDNet_JPEG.mat" is the testing model for Nam dataset and other noisy images with JPEG format.

 ## Realistic Noise Model
 Given a clean image `x`, the realistic noise model can be represented as: